Kiriki-liszt/Sky_Blue_EQ4/README.md

 The EQ algorythm for Band-pass and High-pass filters is SVF sugested by Andy Cytomic.
 Used his 'trapezoidal SVF in tangent and state space form'.

+### 6. AU Wrapper

+Be carefull of plist.info.
+subtype colision happens.

 ## references

 1. Sound on Sound - maag EQ4M